TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_sysfw.md

 </tr>
 </table>

+\cond SOC_AM243X || SOC_AM64X
+## K3 Resource Partitioning Tool {#K3_RESPART_TOOL}

+This tool is based on Texas Instrument's SysConfig tool.
+It allows you to configure various system level parameters and generate the data which can be fed into many software components.
+Typical usage for this tool is for System integrators, where one would be  able to partition **various resources** across different software components.
+These resources includes DMA channels, rings, proxies, interrupts, etc. Apart from this, the tool supports configuration of QoS (Quality of Service) and Firewall parameters which helps in ensuring partitioning of **peripheral devices** across different CPUs or virtual machines.

+Please refer to \ref RESOURCE_ALLOCATION_GUIDE guide if you want to modify the default resources using K3 Resource Partitioning Tool.
+\endcond

 ## SYSFW Board Config Generation {#BOARCFG_GEN}

+\if (SOC_AM243X || SOC_AM64X)
+\note Please refer to \ref K3_RESPART_TOOL section if you want to modify the default resources.
+\else
 \note Please refer this \ref RESOURCE_ALLOCATION_GUIDE guide if you want to modify the default resources.
+\endif

 SYSFW Board Config is a SOC specific configuration data regarding the various system attributes controlled by the SYSFW.
 These include resources, power and clock, security etc. This configuration is sent to SYSFW during boot time.
 The default configuration is stored in `source/drivers/sciclient/sciclient_defaultBoardCfg/{SOC}/`